kinecosystem/kin-sdk-android/kin-sdk/README.md

 });
 ```

-#### Retrieving the list of all controlled accounts
+#### Retrieving the List of All Controlled Accounts

 It is a list of all accounts controlled by the master account.
-It can be used, for example, for management of linked accounts by the app which controls the master account.
+It can be used, for example, for management of linked accounts by the app that controls the master account.
-Note that The master account will be included in the list.
+Note that the master account will be included in the list.
 When the given account is not a master account, an empty list we be returned.

 ###### Snippet: Get the list of all controlled accounts